What to Do When Your Tattoo Is Scabbing

 - Once you're home and in a clean environment, it is critical that you thoroughly clean your tattoo.
 This will help prevent scabs from forming.

-- Take the wrap off your tattoo and let it air out for about thirty minutes.
+- Take the wrap off and let it air out for about thirty minutes.

 - Then, using an antibacterial foam or natural soap, lather a decent amount in your hand and gently wash your tattoo in a circular motion.
-Note: DO NOT USE a washcloth, sponge, or brush to wash your tattoo.
+Note: DO NOT USE a washcloth, sponge, or brush.
 This could rip it apart.
 Only use your hand.
 It's the perfect tool for the job!

 - Rinse thoroughly with gently flowing warm water until all the fluid is gone.

-- After washing your new tattoo, allow it to air dry somewhere clean and away from the sun (not the dusty, dirty old shed, for example) for about 45 minutes or until the skin starts to feel dry.
+- Next, allow your skin to air dry somewhere clean and away from the sun (not the dusty, dirty old shed, for example) for about 45 minutes.
 Don't let your tattoo get too dry, however, since that could make it crack.

 - Once it's dry, apply a small amount of aftercare cream.
 Don't overdo it!
 An enormous contributor to scabs staying on tattoos for too long and not falling off naturally is the application of too much aftercare cream.
 This keeps the skin too moist and prevents the scabs from drying out enough to fall off.
 You might also facilitate the growth of bacteria.